canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Borders
 .......
 You can change the colour of an element's *borders*, too.
-We'll discuss what borders are in Section **?????????** - but for now, we'll show you how to apply colours to them to make everything look pretty.
+We'll discuss what borders are in Section :ref:`css-course-box-model-label` - but for now, we'll show you how to apply colours to them to make everything look pretty.

 Border colours can be specified with the ``border-color`` property.
 You can supply one colour for all four sides of your border, or specify a different colour for each side.
 To achieve this, you'll need to supply different colours, each separated by a space.